Fort Richardson Army Post

 Unexploded ordnance (UXO) represents safety as well as environmental risks when left in place, however, finding and removing it can be extremely difficult.
 Restrictions on access and future use of the land are commonly used to protect people and the environment from UXO.
 These restrictions, or "institutional controls," will be developed for Poleline Road Disposal Area (OU B) to prevent and limit human and environmental exposure to hazardous substances.
 Eagle River Flats (OU C) continues to be used as an active range, therefore access to the site will continue to be restricted.
 At this time, the military plans to continue using the site as an operational range.
 Potential UXO and the estuarine habitat prevent use of the area as future residential or industrial sites.
 At the time OU C is closed, the human health risk from exposure to UXO will be addressed using the federal and state standards that are in place at the time.

-A post-wide five year review was conducted to ensure that remedial actions taken under CERCLA remain protective of human health and the environment.
-The review was completed and signed February 21, 2003, by EPA, DEC and the Army.
+A Fourth Five-Year Review for post-wide source areas was conducted to ensure that cleanup actions taken under CERCLA remain protective of human health and the environment.
+The review was completed in 2018 and is being finalized in 2019 by the Air Force.

 Contaminated Sites Database reports